raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 To submit a new score to the global leaderboard, simply complete a game.
 When you reach the 'Game Over' screen, your score will be submitted to the proper leaderboard automatically.

-> 💡 *For a score to be eligible for submission, it must be a higher score than one you've achieved before.*

 > ⚠️ *Scores are not saved or submitted to on-line leaderboards in Multi Mode.*

 ## Viewing global scores